 illuminari bohemian bellydance

-It can be difficult to fully define contemporary and theatrical bellydance.
-There are so many different 'styles' that have evolved from the originating forms of the Middle East in particular, but also from around the globe.
-Evolution of traditional Middle Eastern dance brought gave us tribal -- which has itself continued to evolve into even more eccletic and varied forms.
+At the heart of everything we do is tribal style bellydance; but there are so many different 'styles' that have evolved from the originating forms of the Middle East in particular, but also from around the globe that influence what we do.
+Evolution of traditional Middle Eastern dance gave us tribal -- which has itself continued to evolve into even more eclectic and varied forms.

 In every country it is different, some styles are those that give us our roots such as traditional folkloric and Middle Eastern bellydance.
 Some dancers have developed and perform what some describe as "fantasy" bellydance, others trace their foundations to cabaret style and Westernized cabaret; and of course there are those that trace their roots back to Bal Anat and the foundations of tribal in all its forms and fusions.

 I am fascinated by the interaction in the dance between the East and the West; the amazing results of traditional and contemporary blended together to create unique and exciting performances.
-Everyone can chose to what to bring to our community of dancers and musicians, and we can learn so much from each other's experiences.
-Contemporary bellydance is the vehicle that allows for this exploration and experience of an ancient form in modern and evolving context.
+Everyone can chose what to bring to our community of dancers and musicians, and we can learn so much from each other's experiences.
+Our dialect of tribal bellydance is the vehicle that allows for this exploration and experience of an ancient form in modern and evolving context.